 Island Club & Restaurant.
-For over two decades, this is the most iconic, legendary seaside nightclub and restaurant on the Athenian Riviera that has served the likes of Meryl Streep, Liza Minnelli, Bruce Willis, Hugh Jackman, Pierce Brosnan, Prince Albert of Monaco, Valentino Garavani, Giancarlo Giammeti, Duran Duran, Abba, Tommy Hilfiger, Cynthia Nixon, Amanda Seyfried, Paris & Nicky Hilton, Elizabeth Hurley, James Blunt, Moby, Olivia Palermo, Jean Claude Jitrois, Chantal Thomass, Dsquared, and Phillip Plein.
+For over two decades, this is the most iconic, legendary seaside nightclub and restaurant on the Athenian Riviera that has served the likes of Meryl Streep, Liza Minnelli, Bruce Willis, Hugh Jackman, Pierce Brosnan, Monica Bellucci, Prince Albert of Monaco, Valentino Garavani, Giancarlo Giammeti, Duran Duran, Abba, Tommy Hilfiger, Cynthia Nixon, Amanda Seyfried, Paris & Nicky Hilton, Elizabeth Hurley, James Blunt, Moby, Olivia Palermo, Jean Claude Jitrois, Chantal Thomass, Dsquared, and Phillip Plein.
 A 10-minute serpentine coastal drive away from Vouliagmeni, this island-vibe entertainment complex, elevated on a rocky shore, boasts a Mediterranean gourmet restaurant, an over-150-label cellar of Greek and international wines, a sushi menu, a rich selection of cigars, a mixology bar, and a boutique concept store.
 For outdoor events, the fully-equipped Private House zen pool & suite space, the private C-Lounge (decorated with Philippe Starck furniture), the Gallery with a one-bedroom villa, a chapel, and a grass lawn (400 seated/600 standing people), the Prive (up-to-100 private dining), and The Residence (1,000-people receptions), offer breathtaking sea views and impeccable VIP service.
 Yacht visitors have access to the club via a floating dock.

 Ark Glyfada.
 An elegant waterfront space for coffee, drinks, and dining, located in Glyfada, stands among our recommendations due to its excellent location.
 Ideal for a date night!
 Award-winning mixologists serve cocktails inspired by Greek ingredients in the garden or on the seaside under tamarisk trees next to an old marina.